181192/P023-DockerMediaServer/README.md

 If you don't want to use VPN set `VPN_ENABLED=no`.

 And if you want to disable Privoxy set `ENABLE_PRIVOXY=no`

+Remeber to copy the OpenVPN certificate from your VPN provider into `/opt/appdata/delugevpn/openvpn/`.
 ```
 VPN_ENABLED=yes
 VPN_USER=your-vpn@mail.com